jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/overview.rst

 Site specific files
 *******************

-For site specific examples, we recommend to use the JHU configuration repository as a template for the files ``CMakeLists.txt`` and ``package.xml``: https://github.com/dvrk-config/dvrk_config_jhu
+For site specific examples, we recommend using the JHU configuration repository as a template for the files ``CMakeLists.txt`` and ``package.xml``: https://github.com/dvrk-config/dvrk_config_jhu

-Assuming a site can have multiple systems, we use sub-directory per system.
+Assuming a site can have multiple systems, we use subdirectory per system.
 Directory names start with the institution name (e.g. jhu for Johns Hopkins, isi for Intuitive Surgical) and should contain the system name (e.g. JHU has two systems, a research kit: ``jhu-dVRK``,